Sntai20/update-server-server-sync/docs/presentation/SPEAKER_NOTES.md

 **Anticipated Questions & Answers:**

 **Q: "What about false negatives?
 Can attackers evade this?"**
 A: "Great question.
 Yes, a sophisticated attacker could craft updates that mimic normal patterns if they study our training data.
-This is an arms race—we adapt by retraining frequently and adding new features.
-Also, this is defense-in-depth—not a silver bullet.
+This is an arms race - we adapt by retraining frequently and adding new features.
+Also, this is defense-in-depth - not a silver bullet.
 Still use signature verification, hash checks, etc."

 **Q: "How does this handle zero-day exploits?"**
 A: "Zero-day exploits in updates are rare but possible.
 If the exploit is embedded in normal-looking metadata (e.g., signed update with valid hash), our model might miss it.
 That said, unusual complexity patterns (HasComplexApplicability) can flag targeted exploits."

 **Q: "Can this work with non-Microsoft updates (third-party software)?"**
 A: "Absolutely.
 The principles are the same.
 You'd need to extract analogous features from your third-party update metadata.
-If you have supersedence info, file sizes, signing status—you can apply this approach."
+If you have supersedence info, file sizes, signing statusï¿½you can apply this approach."

 **Q: "What's the training data requirement?
 Do you need labeled malicious examples?"**
-A: "No labels needed—that's the beauty of unsupervised learning.
+A: "No labels needed - that's the beauty of unsupervised learning.
 We train on normal updates (10,000+ from Microsoft Update Catalog).
 The model learns 'normal' and flags deviations.
 If you want supervised learning (higher accuracy), you'd need labeled malicious examples, which are hard to get."

 **Q: "How do you prevent model poisoning (adversarial training data)?"**
 A: "Good question.
 If an attacker can inject malicious updates into our training data, they could poison the model to accept their attacks.
 Mitigations: 1) Train only on verified, signed updates from trusted sources.
 2) Regularly retrain with fresh data.
 3) Monitor training metrics for anomalies in training data itself (meta-anomaly detection!)."

 **Q: "What about privacy?
 Are update metadata sensitive?"**
-A: "Update metadata (title, KB ID, file sizes, categories) are public—Microsoft publishes them on the Update Catalog.
+A: "Update metadata (title, KB ID, file sizes, categories) are public - Microsoft publishes them on the Update Catalog.
 No PII.
 If you're in a highly regulated environment, ensure your metadata storage complies with retention policies."

 **Q: "Can this run on-premises, or does it require Azure?"**
 A: "Great question.
 Azure Functions can run on-premises using Azure Functions Core Tools or containerized (Docker).
 Azurite (local storage emulator) replaces Azure Storage.
 So yes, fully on-prem deployment is supported."